 (a) For the purpose of this Rule, the following definitions apply:

-(1) "Air dried coating" a means coating that is cured at a temperature below 90 degrees Celsius (194 degrees Fahrenheit).
+(1) "Air dried coating" means a coating that is cured at a temperature below 90 degrees Celsius (194 degrees Fahrenheit).

 (2) "Baked coating" means a coating that is cured at a temperature at or above 90 degrees Celsius (194 degrees Fahrenheit).